FenPhoenix/FMScanner/README.md

     ScanCustomResources = true
 };

-// In most cases archives will be scanned without requiring an extract to disk, but when that is not the case,
+// In most cases archives will be scanned without requiring an extract to disk, but when that's not the case,
 // they will be temporarily extracted to this directory. var tempPath = "C:\\MyTempDir\\FmScanTemp";